This is a Beta feature. To see about participating in this Beta program, please refer to the Beta Programs page.

 - Under your existing sign on policy, click Add Rule.

-Under the condition called And Risk is, select a risk level of Low, Medium, or High to change the level of risk that is evaluated when a user signs in.
-Any is selected by default.
+Under the condition name And Risk is, select a risk level of Low, Medium, or High to change the level of risk that is evaluated when a user signs in.
+The risk level Any is selected by default.